Turkey Soup Recipe

 Turkey Soup Ingredients

-- Homemade turkey stock.
-You can use prepared turkey stock or even chicken broth here.
+- Turkey stock.
+Homemade turkey stock is best.
+But you can always use prepared turkey broth or even chicken broth here.

 - Noodles.
 Egg noodles or homemade dumpling noodles.

-- Orzo.
+- Pasta.
 Orzo or another type of small pasta.

 - Rice.
 Long grain white rice, brown rice, or wild rice.